 One of the very early cultivators in this field is Elon Musk’s Neuralink.
 The in-brain device could enable humans with neurological conditions to control technology, such as phones or computers with their thoughts.
 Musk claims it will be able to solve neurological disorders from memory, hearing loss, and blindness to paralysis, depression, and brain damage.

 In the same year that Neuralink was announced, Bryan Johnson tossed $100 million behind Kernel, a startup he founded to enhance human intelligence by developing brain implants capable of linking people’s thoughts to computers.

 Also, Mark Zuckerberg has officially hinted at Facebook’s interest in pursuing neurotech in a 2015 Q&A session by saying that one day “people will be able to share full sensory and emotional experiences, not just photos”.
 Facebook has since been hiring neuroscientists for an undisclosed project at Building 8, its secretive hardware division.

 We are still in the rudimentary stages of this tech which consists of mainly research and development.
 The early devices will exclusively be therapeutic to solve neurological disorders, but as the tech advances, it could potentially transition to healthy individuals for cognitive-enhancement.
 Hopefully, with Elon Musk joining the BCI party, he can help accelerate the development of the tech, given his track record in revolutionizing electric cars and space travel.

-What comes after BCI’s is a mystery.
-By the time BCI’s are mainstream I expect the world to be a completely different place.
-I am both excited and fearful for what’s to come.
+What comes after BCIs is a mystery.
+By the time BCIs are mainstream, I expect the world to be a completely different place, the same way we’re living in a different world than pre-internet.
+I am both excited and vigilant about what’s to come.

 Technology is nothing.
 What’s important is that you have a faith in people, that they’re basically good and smart, and if you give them tools, they’ll do wonderful things with them.Steve Jobs